 An array of native plants and animals live on the Russell Peninsula and they all benefit from the predator control we are doing.
 Some of these species are familiar, like tui, piwakawaka/fantail and riroriro/grey warbler.
 But there are also uncommon and rare species here.

 Uncommon birds of the forest & shrubland:

 North Island Brown Kiwi: The brown kiwi is a nocturnal, flightless bird.
 It used to be common throughout the North Island but, due to habitat loss and predation, it is now a rare species.
-Here on the Russell Peninsula we are fortunate that kiwi still live amongst us and the population is estimated to be about 600 birds.
-Russell Kiwi Protection aims to at least double the number of kiwi on the Russell Peninsula.
+Here on the Russell Peninsula we are fortunate that kiwi still live amongst us, In 2016 the population was estimated to be about 500 birds.
+The most recent estiamte is that the population has increased to approximately 650 birds.

 North Island Weka: Like the brown kiwi, weka used to be common throughout the North Island.
 Sadly, they now exist in even fewer places than kiwi.
 Following a successful re-introduction in 2002, the Russell Peninsula is now the national (and international) stronghold of North Island weka.
 However, they remain rare nationally and are less abundant and more threatened than the kiwi.
 They are vulnerable to stoats, cats, dogs and grumpy gardeners.

 Tomtit, pied tit or miromiro: The male miromiro (also known as tomtit or pied tit) is very distinctive, with its black and white plumage.
 This tiny bird is particularly vulnerable to rats but has recovered in areas where there is intensive predator control.
 It can be seen or heard in several areas of forest on the Russell Peninsula.

 Uncommon birds of wetlands or estuaries:

 Brown teal or pateke: The pateke is the rarest native duck on the New Zealand mainland.
 Until recently it was thought to be at risk of extinction, but recent research has confirmed that intensive predator control can help population recovery.
 It was widespread on the peninsula before the 1980s, and has recently recovered in areas of Uruti Bay, Orongo Bay, Clendon Cove and some ponds adjoining the Waikare Inlet.